 After visiting San Fernando, Carl knew this would be the farm to start it all.
 Underdeveloped and overridden with weeds, it took years of crop rotation and land improvements to bring San Fernando up to the farm standards we expect today.

-San Fernando began production in 2004 with the help of labor from the small village on its western border – Veintecinco De Mayo.
-Workers would walk 3km from the village to the farm headquarters every day to work and help grow the operation.
+San Fernando began production in 2004 with the help of workers from the small village on its western border – Veintecinco De Mayo.
+Workers would walk 3km from the village to the farm headquarters every day to work and grow the operation.
 As San Fernando grew, Veintecinco De Mayo grew with it.
 A year later the workers were riding in on bicycles, and eventually gas powered motorcycles.

 Shifting to Superfoods